What is Sodium Phosphate?

 Uses of Sodium Phosphate – Na3PO4

 - Short-term, local treatment of inflammation with neomycin as bacterial prophylaxis.

 - Used after glaucoma surgery or after cataract surgery.

-- Used as a mild laxative, stimulates emptying of gall-bladder.
+- Used as a mild laxative, stimulates the emptying of the gall bladder.

 - One of the most palatable of the saline laxatives.
-It is also used in the form of the oral solution (see below) as an antihypercal- cemic.
+It is also used in the form of an oral solution as an antihypercalcemia.